-When a licensed employee is additionally employed by the District in either a classified capacity or by a contract to perform supplementary duties for a stipend or multiplier, the duties, expectations, and obligations of the primary licensed position employment contract shall prevail over all other employment duties unless the needs of the district dictate otherwise.
-If there is a conflict between the expectations of the primary licensed position and any other contracted position, the licensed employee shall notify the employee's building principal as far in advance as is practicable.
-The building principal shall verify the existence of the conflict by contacting the supervisor of the secondary contracted position.
-The building principal shall determine the needs of the district on a case-by-case basis and rule accordingly.
+When a licensed employee is additionally employed by the District in either a classified capacity or by a contract to perform supplementary duties for a stipend or multiplier, the duties, expectations, and obligations of the primary licensed position employment contract shall prevail over all other employment duties unless the needs of the district dictate otherwise.1 If there is a conflict between the expectations of the primary licensed position and any other contracted position, the licensed employee shall notify the employee's building principal as far in advance as is practicable.
+The building principal shall verify the existence of the conflict by contacting the supervisor of the district on a case-by-case basis and rule accordingly.
 The principal's decision is final with no appeal to the Superintendent or the School Board.
 Frequent conflicts or scheduling problems could lead to the non-renewal or termination of the classified contract of employment or the contract to perform the supplementary duties.